 Dry fasting and weight loss

-Intermittent fasting is a reliable method of weight loss, but whether dry fasting brings any benefits to the party, over and above those of regular intermittent fasting, is unclear.
+Intermittent fasting is a reliable method of weight loss, but whether dry fasting brings any benefits to the party, above and beyond those of regular intermittent fasting, is unclear.

 A scientific review suggests dry fasting during Ramadan has similar benefits on weight loss as time-restricted fasting (like 16:8).[4]

-But dry fasting during Ramadan is short term (it takes place over 30 consecutive days) and its results are too, meaning the weight loss you achieve likely won’t be sustained once you stop dry fasting.
+However, dry fasting during Ramadan is short term (it takes place over 30 consecutive days), and its results are too, meaning the weight loss you achieve likely won’t be sustained once you stop dry fasting.

-Currently, there isn’t enough evidence to demonstrate how effective dry fasting is for weight loss over the long term.
+Currently, there isn’t enough evidence to demonstrate how effective dry fasting is for weight loss over the long term — and not really any to suggest it’s more effective than other less restrictive fasting approaches.

 Health benefits of dry fasting